Internal condoms may take a bit of practice to get used to. And for them to work, you have to use them correctly every single time you have sex.

 In order for internal condoms to work as well as possible, you have to use a new one every time you have vaginal or anal sex — and you have to use them correctly.
 Having a supply of condoms and keeping them nearby (like in your purse or next to your bed) makes it easier to use them.

 If you’re not sure that you’ll be able to use internal condoms every single time you have sex, there are plenty of other types of birth control out there that are easier to use and offer better protection against pregnancy (like IUDs and implants).
 Take this quiz to find a method that’s best for you.
-But remember: whatever kind of birth control you’re on, adding either female or male condoms every time you have sex is the best way to reduce your risk of STDs.
+But remember: whatever kind of birth control you’re on, adding either internal or male condoms every time you have sex is the best way to reduce your risk of STDs.

 Internal condoms take some getting used to.